-Starting in 2009, ocean freight rates on the basic world routes increased due to an increase in demand for shipment of bulk cargoes, including coal and ore.
-During 2010, time-charter rates on Panamax type vessels fluctuated within the range from \$20,000 to \$30,000 per day and by the end of the year decreased to \$12,000-\$15,000 per day due to an excess supply of new vessels entering the market.
+During the periods under review, ocean freight rates on the basic world routes remained volatile.
+In 2010, time-charter rates on Panamax type vessels fluctuated within the range from \$20,000 to \$30,000 per day and by the end of the year decreased to \$12,000-\$15,000 per day due to an excess supply of new vessels entering the market.
 In 2011, an average time-charter rate on Panamax type vessels also amounted to \$12,000-\$15,000 per day.
-We expect ocean freight rates in 2012 to remain at the level of 2011.
+In 2012, ocean freight rates were generally weak with Panamax vessel time charter averages peaking only at a high of \$13,877 per day and falling to a low of \$3,389 per day with an annualized average of \$7,684 per day.
 An increase in ocean freight rates may be caused by the U.S. dollar falling against world currencies, an increase in world oil prices, as well as seasonal factors.
 Such an increase in ocean freight rates will affect our freight costs.

 Freight costs are a significant concern for Russian steel producers and mining companies, as distances in Russia are vast and major steel producing and mining areas tend to be located far from developed year-round port facilities.
-In addition to geographical challenges, domestic Russian rail freight shipments are carried out by Russian Railways, a government-controlled monopoly, so there is no downward pressure on rail freight rates due to market competition, unlike in countries where multiple freight carriers compete based on price.